crcsmnky/next19-debugging-istio/telemetry/README.md

 Now install Istio 1.0.6:
 - `kubectl apply -f install/kubernetes/istio-demo.yaml`

-Wait a few minutes for the Pods and Services to spin up, then active automatic sidecar injection:
+Wait a few minutes for the Pods and Services to spin up, then activate automatic sidecar injection:
 - `kubectl label ns default istio-injection=enabled`

 ## Deploy the Weather App

 *Note:* We'll use the sample [weatherinfo](https://github.com/crcsmnky/weatherinfo) app as our example.
 If you don't have the weatherinfo images in your project, you'll need to clone that repo, build, and push those images before proceeding.
+Before deploying the sample you'll need an API key from [OpenWeatherMap](http://openweathermap.org/api).
+Once you have that, use it to create a Secret:
+- `kubectl create secret generic openweathermap --from-literal=apikey=[OPENWEATHERMAP-API-KEY]`

 First, apply `weather-rules.yaml` to setup the appropriate `VirtualService`, `ServiceEntry`, and `Gateway` configurations:
 - `kubectl apply -f weather-rules.yaml`